handsontable/handsontable/docs/content/guides/rows/row-sorting.md

 [[toc]]

-In this demo, click on a column label (A, B, C) to sort the rows in ascending, descending, or the original order.
+Try it out: click on a column label (A, B, C) to sort the rows in ascending, descending, or the original order.

 ::: only-for javascript